grey-octopus/project_greenfield/README.md

 ```

 ## About

-This project is built with using React, React Router, React-Redux, Node.js and Jest for testing.
+This project is built with using React,Redux, React Router, Node.js and Jest/Enzyme for testing.
-React-Items-Carousel and React-Modal were used.

 ### Product Overview
 The Product Overview module comprised of the image gallery, product options, and product information components.
 This module also required the implementation of a dark mode.